-- walking or standing without stumbling or assistance); - Lack of awareness of circumstances or surroundings (for example, lack of awareness of where one is, how one got there, who one is with, or how or why one became engaged in sexual interaction); - Inability to effectively communicate for any reason (for example, slurring speech, difficulty finding words).
+- Lack of full control over physical movements (for example, difficulty walking or standing without stumbling or assistance); - Lack of awareness of circumstances or surroundings (for example, lack of awareness of where one is, how one got there, who one is with, or how or why one became engaged in sexual interaction); - Inability to effectively communicate for any reason (for example, slurringspeech, difficulty finding words).

 A person may appear to be giving consent but may not have the capacity to do so.
 When determining whether a person has the capacity to provide consent, the University will consider whether a sober, reasonable person in the same position knew or should have known whether the other party could or could not consent to the sexual activity.
 It is especially important, therefore, that anyone initiating sexual activity is aware of their own level of intoxication as it may impact their ability to assess another person's capacity to give consent.
 Being intoxicated or impaired by drugs or alcohol does not excuse one from the responsibility to obtain consent.
-Being intoxicated or impaired by drugs or alcohol is never an excuse to commit sexual misconduct.
+Being intoxicated or impaired by drugs or alcoholis never an excuse to commit sexual misconduct.

-b.
 Aspects of Valid Consent

-For purposes of this policy, consent is present when clearly understandable words or actions manifest a knowing, active, voluntary, and present and ongoing agreement to engage in specific sexual or intimate contact.
+For purposes of this policy, consent is present when clearly understandable words or actions manifest a knowing, active, voluntary, and present and ongoing agreement oengage in specific sexual or intimate contact.